Learn more about new and used car warranty with uSwitch – get a car warranty quote today

 Although not all the same, car warranty generally protects your car’s parts in the event they malfunction or break down when it wasn’t your fault.

-Car warranty, on new vehicles, will come as standard and typically run for up to 7 years, but this won’t always cover items such as tyres and batteries, which tend to lose shelf-life with time.
+Car warranty will often come as standard on new vehicles and typically runs for up to seven years.
+However, this won’t always cover items such as tyres and batteries, which tend to lose shelf-life with time.

 When you decide to get a car warranty quote, you may discover a variety of extras aside from the standard protection of car parts.